 Corporate & Events

-At MBCF 2017, we will be expanding on the events programme began in 2016 with events from tutored tastings to talks by leading names in the beer world.
+MBCF runs a variety of special events from tutored tastings to talks by leading names in the beer world.
 Alongside these will be services for groups of varying sizes who have arranged corporate packages at the venue.
 Volunteers are required for these sessions for a variety of tasks – e.g. directing visitors; setting up PA; serving beer;

 Last but not least of course is serving on the bars during open sessions.
 Whether it’s serving cask ales through handpumps or direct from the casks, selling foreign beers & lagers from fonts & bottles or working on the cider and perry bars, bar experience is not necessary and first time volunteers are often surprised how quickly they pick it up.